-According to ASD Board Policy 443 (b), the reasons for excused absences include illness, death or serious illness in the immediate family, participation in a school function, extenuating circumstances approved by the principal, and attendance at religious services.
-When a family contemplates an absence for his/her student for personal reasons that must be approved by the principal, the parent/guardian must complete a Pre-Approved Absence Request Form.
+According to ASD Board Policy 443(b), the reasons for excused absences include illness, death or serious illness in the immediate family, participation in a school function, extenuating circumstances approved by the principal, and attendance at religious services.
+When a family contemplates an absence for his/her student for personal reasons that require school notification as a pre-arranged absence, the parent/guardian must complete a Pre-Arranged Absence Form.
 A copy of the form is available at the school or online at www.asdk12.org/parents/attendance/.
-The form can be submitted electronically or in written form and must be submitted at least one week in advance.
-The principal or designee may deny the request if he/she believes that the absence would harm the student's academic progress.
-If a request is denied, reasons will be given.
+The form may be submitted electronically or in written form and is requested at least one week prior to planned absence.
+Absences may be coded as unexcused if they would harm the student's academic or social progress or if the student is at risk of chronic absenteeism.
+Chronic absenteeism is defined as missing 10 percent or more of school days for any reason.
+When absences are coded as unexcused, reasons will be stated on the form.